leelingrui/WebFrameWork/README.md

 >	~XmlTreeNode();
 >} XMLTREE;
 >```
->this structure inclue set tree node attribute¡¢name¡¢value functons you can safty store your data by
+>this structure inclue set tree node attributeÂ¡Â¢nameÂ¡Â¢value functons you can safty store your data by
 >use these provided functions.